exercism/v3/languages/python/exercises/concept/guidos-gorgeous-lasagna/.docs/introduction.md

 [Python][python docs] is a [dynamic and strongly][dynamic typing in python] typed [object-oriented][object oriented programming] programming language.
 It employs both [duck typing][duck typing] and [gradual typing][gradual typing], via [type hints][type hints].
 It supports multiple programming paradigms including both imperative (_object-oriented, procedural_) and declarative (_functional, concurrent_) flavors.
 But do not be fooled: while programming across paradigms is fully _supported_, [everything in Python is an object][everythings an object].

-Python was created by Guido van Rossum and first released in 1991.
-The [Python Software Foundation][psf] manages and directs resources for Python and CPython development and receives proposals for changes to the language from [members][psf membership] of the community via [Python Enhancement Proposals or PEPs][peps].

 Python puts a strong emphasis on code readability and (_similar to Haskell_) uses [significant indentation][significant indentation] to denote function, method, and class definitions.
 The [zen of Python (PEP 20)][the zen of python] lays out additional philosophy, as does the essay [What is Pythonic?][what is pythonic].

 ### Getting Started